akhanalcs/algorithms/README.md

 For eg: In case of Binary search, the running time of the algorithm in Big O notation is $O(\log n)$.

+- Algorithm speed isn't measured in seconds, but in growth of the number of seconds.
+- Instead, we talk about how quickly the runtime of an algorithm increases as the size of the input increases.
+- Run time of algorithms is expressed in Big $O$ notation.
+- $O(\log n)$ is faster than $O(n)$, but it gets a lot faster as the list of items you’re searching grows.

 ## Binary Search Algorithm
 Binary search, also known as half-interval search, logarithmic search, or binary chop is a search algorithm that finds the position of a target value within a sorted array.